hetznercloud/apps/apps/hetzner/wireguard/README.md

 ## Changing the admin password

-To change the admin password of the management UI, please follow the following steps:
+To change the admin password of the management UI, please follow these steps:

-1. Generate a password hash of the new password:
+1. Generate a bcrypt password hash of the new password, you can use the caddy cli for that:

    ```
    caddy hash-password -algorithm bcrypt